Professional/Short course Supervision Training for Music Therapists

 This level 7 (Masters level) module involves experiential delivery in the form of face-to-face workshops with music therapy staff who are experienced supervisors of music therapists, training music therapists and other healthcare professionals.

-The course will involve an intensive three-day workshop, followed by a day a month for the remainder of the course, ending with two days for viva presentations.
+The course will involve five half-day workshops throughout the year (online or in-person options) with a three-day intensive in January, ending with a day for viva presentations in May/June.
 Supervision practice will involve a minimum of 12 hours of face-to-face supervision with further associated hours for supervision, reflection and case notes.

 Assessment